 En tête à Jambes

 1967 was Pingeon’s glory year.
 The Tour de France format was changed with national teams instead of trade teams, after the organisers felt disappointed with the previous year’s format.
 130 riders rode for 13 teams representing nine nations as well as other teams like the Diables Rouges (“red devils”) and Esperanza (“hope”).
 France manager Marcel Bidot picked Pingeon but only as the team’s third rider after Aimar and Poulidor.
 Pingeon’s destiny changed on Stage 5 from Roubaix via the cobbles to Jambes in Belgium, a day that should have had L’Equipe’s Antoine Blondin in rapture only he never mentioned the racing in his column that day.
 What happened was Pingeon joined an early breakaway and went solo to win the stage and put six minutes on the main GC rivals, perhaps at the time this didn’t seem consequential but imagine a previous top-10 rider taking six minutes today on a flat stage?
 Of course back then the time gaps were bigger but this was still a coup.
-What’s certain is that Pingeon never looked back, he briefly surrendered the yellow jersey but took it back and Julio Jiménez and Felice Gimondi could only close the gap.
-This was the year Tom Simpson died and our shorthand labelling means the year equated with a fatality rather than its eventual winner.
-That year Raymond Poulidor, the pre-race pick, worked for Pingeon and his act of self-sacrifice while wearing the French jersey only endeared Poulidor even more to the French public.
-It’s said when the riders rode into the Parc des Princes stadium in Paris the crowd cheered Pou-pou more than Pin-pin.
+What’s certain is that Pingeon never looked back, he briefly surrendered the yellow jersey but took it back and Julio Jiménez and Felice Gimondi could only close the gap on him.
+This was the year Tom Simpson died and our shorthand labelling means that year’s Tour vintage equated with a fatality rather than its eventual winner.
+Raymond Poulidor, the pre-race pick, worked for Pingeon and his act of self-sacrifice while wearing the French jersey only endeared Poulidor even more to the French public.
+It’s said when the riders rode into the Parc des Princes in Paris the crowd cheered Pou-pou more than Pin-pin.